dankuck/dankuck.github.io/_drafts/roll-for-it-game.md

 The short-term objectives of this game are obvious.
 Place a die, get a card, lots of fun.

 There is no long-term objective.
-Kids can do long-term stuff, but that's not the point of this game.
+Kids can do long-term stuff, but that's not the point of this short game.

 With Alba, we have only recently even mentioned the medium-term objective: Win the game.